Sanglorian/orcus/Orcus Rulebook - current.md

 Of all the armor categories, heavy armor offers the best protection.
 These suits of armor cover the entire body and are designed to stop a wide range of attacks.
 Only proficient warriors can manage their weight and bulk.

-Heavy armor doesn't let you add your Intelligence or Dexterity modifier to your Armor Class.
+Heavy armor does **not** let you add your Intelligence or Dexterity modifier to your Armor Class.

 **Chain Mail:** Made of interlocking metal rings, chain mail includes a layer of quilted fabric worn underneath the mail to prevent chafing and to cushion the impact of blows.